active-hash/active_hash/README.md

 Written by Jeff Dean, Mike Dalessio and Ben Woosley

-## Development

-The only thing I think I'd really like to add here is support for typecasting the fields.

 == Copyright

 Copyright (c) 2009 Jeff Dean.
 See LICENSE for details.